Hemalatah/Simple-Express-JS-Application/README.md

   - Type "npm install" to save the node modules in to the current directory
   - Type "npm start" to lauch the app in the localhost: 5000
   - Goto "http://localhost:5000/" in your browser

+Steps to do automated testing:
+  - In the treminal, make sure the current directory is Simple-Express-JS-Application
+  - Type "npm test" to see the test logs